joe-habel/Dell-c1660w-Ubuntu/README.md

 It took me a little bit to work out the kinks with getting this network printer to work in a modern 64 bit Ubuntu enviornment since Dell doesn't offer linux drivers for this model.

+I've only tested this setup on Ubuntu 16.04/18.04 and Mint 19.

 ## Driver and Dependencies

-Luckily we can make use of the following driver from [Xerox](https://www.support.xerox.com/support/phaser-6000/file-download/engb.html?operatingSystem=linux&fileLanguage=en_GB&contentId=116065&from=downloads&viewArchived=false).
+Luckily we can make use of the following driver from [Xerox](https://www.support.xerox.com/support/phaser-6000/file-download/engb.html?operatingSystem=linux&fileLanguage=en_GB&contentId=116065&from=downloads&viewArchived=false) for the Phaser 6000B.
 However, this was a driver writter only for 32-bit debian systems.
-The dependencies I needed to run on Ubunutu 18.04 were `libcupsimage2:i386` and `libstdc++6:i386`.
+The dependencies I needed to get it to run on Ubunutu 18.04 were `libcupsimage2:i386` and `libstdc++6:i386`.

 ## Installing the Driver

 ### Easy Install

-Simply run the following:
+Simply copy and paste the following into a terminal:
 ```
 wget -O c1660w-easy-install.sh https://raw.githubusercontent.com/joe-habel/Dell-c1660w-Ubuntu/master/install_driver.sh && chmod +x c1660w-easy-install.sh && sudo ./c1660w-easy-install.sh && rm c1660w-easy-install.sh
 ```